kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_flavors.md

 The `kakaocloud_load_balancer_flavors` data source retrieves a list of available load balancer flavors in KakaoCloud.
 It returns details for each flavor, including its ID, name, description, and whether the flavor is enabled.

-Use this data source when you need to:- Query available load balancer flavors dynamically instead of hardcoding IDs.
+Use this data source when you need to:

+- Query available load balancer flavors dynamically instead of hardcoding IDs.
 - Select the appropriate flavor for provisioning a new load balancer.
 - Validate that a specific flavor is available and enabled before referencing it in your Terraform configuration.